sanjyot242/BlockChain-Midterm/README.md

 3. Start a local blockchain network using Ganache: ganache-cli

-4. Deploy the smart contracts: truffle migrate --reset
+4. Connect your MetaMask wallet to the local network and import accounts from Ganache.

-5. Run the frontend application: npm start
+5. Deploy the smart contracts on Ganache: truffle migrate --network development

-6. Connect your MetaMask wallet to the local network and import accounts from Ganache.
+6. Run the frontend application: npm start

 ## Technologies Used
 - Solidity for smart contracts